 And by opposing end them.
 To die, to sleep…”

 Hamlet’s internal conflict, which is regarded as indecisiveness, almost got everyone killed at the end of the play.
 The resolution to the conflict came when he killed Claudius by assuming fake madness so that he would not be asked for any justification.
 In the same play, we find Hamlet engaged in an external conflict with his uncle Claudius.

 Another example of an internal conflict is found in the character of Doctor Faustus in Marlowe’s Doctor Faustus.
 Faustus has an ambitious nature.
 In spite of being a respected scholar, he sold his soul to Lucifer by signing a contract with his blood, in order to achieve ultimate power and limitless pleasure in this world.
 He learns the art of black magic and defies Christianity.

-After the aforementioned action, we see Faustus suffering from an internal conflict where he thinks honestly about repenting, acting upon the advice of “the good angel” but “the bad angel” or the evil inside him distracts him by telling that it is all too late.
-In conclusion, the conflict is resolved when devils take his soul away to Hell and he suffers eternal damnation because of his over-ambition.
+After the aforementioned action, we see Faustus suffering from an internal conflict where he thinks honestly about repenting, acting upon the advice of “the good angel,” but “the bad angel” or the evil inside him distracts him by saying it is all too late.
+In conclusion, the conflict is resolved when devils take his soul away to Hell, and he suffers eternal damnation because of his over-ambition.

 The most straightforward type of external conflict is when a character in a story struggles against another character physically.
 In William Golding’s novel The Lord of the Flies, for example, Ralph (the leader of the “good guys”) steadily comes into conflict with Jack – a bully who later forms a “tribe” of hunters.
 Jack and his tribe give in to their savage instinct and make attempts to hunt or kill the civilized batch of boys led by Ralph.